dand010/content-ops-starter/content/pages/process.md

-      *   Sustainability and Community Impact: NepCoffee would likely allocate profits to support initiatives like farmer training, reforestation, and women's empowerment, contributing to community development and environmental conservation, as seen in companies like [Nepal Organic Coffee Products (NOCP)](https://www.nocp.com.np/), which focuses on organic production and local farmer support.
+      *   Sustainability and Community Impact: NepCoffee would likely allocate profits to support initiatives like farmer training, reforestation, and women's empowerment, contributing to community development and environmental conservation, we focus on organic production and local farmer support.

       This process ensures that NepCoffee maintains high standards, aligning